Meet our Directors

 Compton, a native of Terre Haute, received a Bachelor of Science, with a focus in Theatrical Direction and playwriting, from Indiana State University.
 Ted has been active in many local theatre groups and has directed professionally both in Muncie, Indiana and for a theatrical camp in New York.
 At Indiana State University, Ted was among the founding members of FUSION, a group of theatre students who brought theatre education and workshops to the Terre Haute area.
 In the spring of 2011, Ted founded On the Line Productions, a licensed non-profit theatre group, focused in awareness and community building.
 On The Line Productions has made donations to The C.A.N.D.L.E.S Holocaust Museum as well as The Will Center.

 In his mind, Theatre means family, and Ted’s family is also very active in theatre.
-Ted’s wife Amelia has assistant directed, and continues to maintain the website.
+Ted’s wife Amelia has assistant directed.
 Ted and Amelia are the proud parents of two beautiful daughters, Cecilia and Felicity, who both have a flair for theatrics and are both very familiar faces at Children’s Theatre.

 Dan Rodriguez is a native of Hammond, Indiana but now calls Terre Haute, Indiana home.
 Dan attended Indiana State University where he studied music education.
 Dan was an elementary school music teacher for two years in Brazil, Indiana.
 Currently, Dan works at Maple Avenue United Methodist Church in Terre Haute as the full time Music and Program Director and has been employed there for over 20 years.
 Dan teaches private voice lessons to students of all performance levels.
 One of Dan's true passions is conducting.
 Dan started conducting early in his musical career and has enjoyed every minute of it since.
 Dan has traveled all over the Midwest as a clinician, performer, and conductor.
 Performance credits have been filled with various professional and non-professional groups.
 Dan has performed with the Indianapolis Opera, was the baritone soloist for "Mass of the Children" at Lincoln Trail College in Illinois, and was a finalist in the vocal competition titled Hoosier Star with the LaPorte Symphony Orchestra in LaPorte, Indiana.
 Dan created and runs the Maple Avenue Summer Dinner Theatre Program in Terre Haute which has recently completed its 12th season.
 Dan has been selected 5 times throughout the state of Indiana as guest conductor/clinician for Circle the State with Song.
 Dan is so happy to be working with the Terre Haute Children’s Theatre as music director and loves working along side directors Dixie Brown and Ted Compton.